thanhnb1988/faxscan/README.md

 # Send-Fax-in-CSharp
-This is all about sending Faxes in c# (using Fax-modem and Telephone line).
-The code was 100% tested by sending Faxes to our client office in USA from Bangladesh with “U.S. Robotics V.92 USB Voice Modem” from Windows 7, 8 and 10.
+This is all about sending Faxes in c#

 # Tasks to do before using the Code